Model-Free Approaches to Discern Non-Stationary Microstructure Noise and Time-Varying Liquidity in High-Frequency Data

 \subsection{Empirical tests}

 In this subsection, we apply our tests onto high-frequency financial transaction data of stocks.
-We take several components in Dow Jones Industrial Average (DJIA30): Intel Corporation (INTC), International Business Machines Corporation (IBM), Goldman Sachs (GS), JPMorgan Chase (JPM), Exxon Mobil Corporation (XOM), and WalMart (WMT).
-We compute the test statistics and the p-values for these stocks during the 22 business days in April, 2013.
-Besides, in Figure \ref{EmpriTest1} we plot the whole trend of the test statistics $N(Y,K)_T^n$ during the period January 3, 2006 to December 31, 2013 as measures of liquidity.
+We take several components in Dow Jones Industrial Average (DJIA30): Intel Corporation (INTC), International Business Machines Corporation (IBM), Goldman Sachs (GS), JPMorgan Chase (JPM), Exxon Mobil Corporation (XOM), General Electric (GE) and Walmart (WMT).
+We compute the test statistics and the p-values for these stocks during the 22 business days in April, which is shown in Table \ref{table_monthly_N}.
+Besides, in Figure \ref{EmpriTest1}, we plot the whole trend of the test statistics $N(Y,K)_T^n$ during the period January 3, 2006 to December 31, 2013 as measures of liquidity.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}